-|Should you have any questions concerning leasehold property, call our leasehold property solicitors on 01225 462871, or email them.
-Alternatively, please complete the Contact Form at the foot of this page.
+Contact our leasehold team on 01225 462871, or complete the Contact Form at the foot of this page.

 Freehold vs Leasehold

 “The insights that you provided have been very helpful and confidence boosting.”
 MG

 Leasehold house 999 years